cosmodrome-lab/cosmodrome-research/README.md

 ### Evidence Integrity

-All source documents referenced in COSMODROME publications are:
-- Hashed at time of collection (SHA-256)
-- Timestamped against block height or commit hash where applicable
+All source documents referenced in COSMODROME publications are hashed at time of collection (SHA-256), timestamped against block height or commit hash where applicable, classified by source type, and retained in a tamper-evident custody chain.
-- Classified by source type (on-chain / Git / official documentation / third-party)
-- Retained in a tamper-evident custody chain

 This standard exists because governance-relevant documents — including multisig configurations, upgrade proposals, and treasury disclosures — are routinely modified or deleted after publication.